2024-25 Catalogs

 The requirements for acceptance and completion of work for the certificate are as follows:

-1. The student must be enrolled and in good standing in a doctoral-level program at MU (available to degree-seeking students only).
+• The student must be enrolled and in good standing in an on-campus doctoral-level program at MU (available to degree-seeking students only).

-2. A request to be included in the certificate program must be made in advance of final completion of courses to Nicole Campione-Barr, PhD.
-This can be done via e-mail or hard copy, however, the request must also be approved by the student’s major advisor.
+• A request to be included in the certificate program must be made in advance of final completion of courses to the certificate coordinator, (contact information below).

-3. A formal plan of study must be submitted to the Graduate School no later than the semester prior to graduation.
-This must be signed by the certificate coordinator (Nicole Campione-Barr) and the director of graduate studies of the student’s major department.
+• A formal plan of study must be submitted to the Graduate School no later than the semester prior to graduation.
+This must be signed by the certificate coordinator and the director of graduate studies of the student’s major department.

 PSYCH 8410Psychology of Development3